The “You Had One Job” Award

 The winning criteria

-- Failing a standard
+- failing a legal standard

-- Stinging customers with hidden charges
+- stinging customers with hidden charges

-- Using false claims or broken promises
+- using false claims or broken promises

-- Selling products or services that are an absolute rip-off
+- selling products or services that are an absolute rip off

 Less Isn’t More Award